-TrickBot is still actively maintained and it is not going to leave the landscape any soon.
-Take a look at its new modules.
+TrickBot is still actively maintained and it is not going to leave the threat landscape any soon.
+Take a look at its new modules that attack

 Last June 27, there was a huge outbreak of a Petya-esque malware with WannaCry-style infector in the Ukraine.
 Since there is still confusion about how exactly this malware is linked to the original Petya, we have prepared this small guide on the background of the Petya family.